 Now, we’ve established why you shouldn’t use toxic commercial cleaners to clean your kitchen appliances, and we all know that you can’t leave them dirty and covered in bacteria either; so, what’s the solution?
 Well, it’s a 100% natural one!
-Our experts at Duty Cleaners are here to share eco-friendly, all-natural cleaning solutions for four different kitchen appliances.
+Top-rated cleaning company are here to share eco-friendly, all-natural cleaning solutions for four different kitchen appliances.
 Read on!

 How to Clean Your Microwave